GEMMA European Exchange Program:

 The participating European universities are Lodz, Poland; Oviedo, Spain; Granada, Spain; Utrecht, Netherlands; and Bologna, Italy.

 INTER UNIVERSITY CENTER - DUBROVNIK, CROATIA

-The Center for Gender and Politics of the Belgrade University - Faculty of Political, the Department of Women's and Gender Studies at Rutgers, the State University of New Jersey and the Program in Women, Gender and Sexuality Studies, Washington University in St. Louis host an annual Postgraduate course in Feminist Critical Analysis.
+The Center for Gender and Politics of the Belgrade University - Faculty of Political, the Department of Women's, Gender, and Sexuality Studies at Rutgers, the State University of New Jersey and the Program in Women, Gender and Sexuality Studies, Washington University in St. Louis host an annual Postgraduate course in Feminist Critical Analysis.